ruby-processing/JRubyArt/_posts/2017-02-08-installing-ruby.md

 ## Installing MRI ruby

 RubyInstaller
 If you are on Windows, there is a great project to help you install Ruby: [RubyInstaller][installer].
 It gives you everything you need to set up a full Ruby development environment on Windows.
-Also, you could go radical any just install `jruby` on windows
+Also, you could go radical any just install `jruby` on windows.

 Just download it, run it, and you are done!